 Each month, I participate in the BRBC Challenge.
 The BRBC is a website where Chilean bloggers collaborate in preserving classic Chilean recipes.
 This month we have concentrated on jams, jellies, and culinary gifts, other years I have made: Strawberry Ginger Jam.
 This time I did Homemade Wine Jelly.

 I wanted to make a recipe that has become fashionable in the last 15 years in Chile: wine jellies.
 My favorite for years was the Late Harvest jelly, but now I’m excited about the Carmenere.
-I used a Pura 8 wine with excellent results.
-Any variety of wine will work, just use a drink that you will be happy to drink.
+Any variety of wine will work, just use a one that you will be happy to drink.
 I haven’t mix different varieties, but I think it will work.
 Let me know if you try.